📊 Replace Google Analytics with warehouse analytics.

 - You can decrease costs: Quite simply, you don’t have to pay a vendor a premium to store data that already lives in your warehouse.

 RudderStack was built from the beginning with the warehouse-first approach in mind.
-We don’t store any customer data, solve the headache of managing integrations and provide the infrastructure for the different types of customer data pipelines required by the modern stack (learn more about Event Stream, Cloud Extract, and Warehouse Actions).
+We don’t store any customer data, solve the headache of managing integrations and provide the infrastructure for the different types of customer data pipelines required by the modern stack (learn more about Event Stream, ETL, and Reverse ETL).